Title I Overview

 levels of academic achievement standards are provided with effective, timely, additional

 10. Coordination and integration of federal, state, and local services and programs

 More 2023-2024 Documents & Resources (downloads)

 2023-2024 Annual Title I Meeting Sign-in & Evaluations

 The Parent Resource Room is a place where parents can check out educational resources to use with their students at home; obtain free literature on parent support programs; information on mentoring; publications for raising children; view the Satilla News Network; and much more!

-Contact Lauren Sapp by email - [email protected] or call 265-3675 x1431.
+Contact Lauren Sapp by email - [email protected] or call 265-3675 x1482.